-Wellspring Family Church a new church—created from combining Cornerstone Evangelical Free Church (CEFC) and Christ Community Church (CCC)—both originally planted by First Evangelical Free Church of St. Louis County, Missouri.
+Wellspring Family Church is a new church created from the merging of Cornerstone Evangelical Free Church (CEFC) and Christ Community Church (CCC), both originally planted by First Evangelical Free Church of St. Louis County, Missouri.

 Discussions in late 2018 between Pastor Terry Schoenfeld of CEFC and Pastor Mike Priest of CCC of the challenges and opportunities of their respective churches led them to consider the possibility of what God could do through a combined church.
 Initial meetings between the two churches’ elder boards further convinced leadership that the Lord was providing a way for both churches to potentially serve Him together.

 In early 2019, CCC and CEFC began discussions on combining the two congregations, their gifts, and resources to have a greater gospel reach in the St. Louis area.
 Throughout the process, fellowship events, planning meetings, and combined church services served to demonstrate the shared passion for missions, similar church cultures, and a strong desire to serve the Lord together as one church.
 After ten months of exploration, planning and prayer, the leadership of both churches recommended merging.
 On November 17, 2019 both congregations voted to approve the creation of a new church—Wellspring Family Church.

 The first service as Wellspring Family Church was on January 5, 2020 at 5293 South Lindbergh Boulevard, in St. Louis.
 The pastoral staff of Wellspring Family Church at its inception included Mike Priest (lead pastor), Terry Schoenfeld (pastor of Family on Mission), and Craig Diestelkamp (pastor of Church as Family).